MindscapeHQ/raygun4android/README.md

 ### Gradle Task

-Instead of uploading mapping.txt manually after each deployment, you can use the **uploadProguardMapping** in the raygun group of Gradle tasks.
+Instead of uploading mapping.txt manually after each deployment, you can use the **uploadProguardMapping** task in the yaygun group of Gradle tasks.

 You will find an example of how to do this in the sample app.
 Go to the **app** module's build.gradle file and look for the **createRaygunProguardTask** function.